SangTran01/P5-Item-Catalog/README.md

 - Making a webserver
 - Using flask framework
 - Authentication and Authorization
-- Using 3rd party authentication apps
+- Using 3rd party authentication apps like Google plus signin and Facebook

 ## Requirements